 Secure your Wi-Fi network.

-The most effective way to secure Alexa and make sure no one else can eavesdrop is to shore up the security measures protecting all your connected devices — and that starts with securing the Wi-Fi network at your home.
+The most effective way to secure Alexa and make sure no one else can eavesdrop is to use antivirus software to shore up the security measures protecting all your connected devices — and that starts with securing the Wi-Fi network at your home.
 Installing a powerful antivirus tool will help you monitor security holes to keep intruders and other threats off your network.

 Your home router is the key access point to all the smart devices in your home, including Amazon Echo devices.
 If just one interconnected device is attacked, your entire smart home becomes vulnerable.

-Avast Free Antivirus features a Wi-Fi Inspector that helps you secure your network, including your Amazon Alexa devices.
-Our Wi-Fi Inspector automatically scans the devices you have connected and lets you know if any strangers are piggybacking on your network.
+Avast One has a suite of security tools to help protect your network and keep all your devices safe.
+Our Wi-Fi inspection feature automatically scans your network to let you know if any strangers are piggybacking on your connection, and our firewall secures your network against unwanted intruders.
 Keep unwanted snoops out and make sure no one’s listening in — except Alexa, of course.